 The number of people who were committed increased over the course of the 19th century.
-By the dawn of the 20th century, these facilities were overcrowded and understaffed, despite laws that regulated how they were run.
+By the dawn of the 20th century, asylums were overcrowded and understaffed, despite laws that regulated how they should be run.

 Treatments for mental illness were nothing more than torture.
 These “cures” included:

 Many patients didn’t survive their treatment and were buried on the asylum grounds.

 Not all treatments, however, were inhumane.
 Patients at the better institutions were allowed some measure of autonomy and were rewarded for good behavior.

 More effective treatments included: